zowe/docs-site/docs/user-guide/gettingstarted.md

     **Notes:**

     - The commands in the following steps are tested on both Mac OS X V10.13.6 and Ubuntu V16.04 and V17.10.
+    - Ensure that you have GPG installed.
+Click [here](https://www.gnupg.org/) to download and install GPG.
     - The `v.r.m` in the commands of this step is a variable.
 You must replace it with the actual PAX file version, for example, `0.9.0`.

     a.
 Verify the hash code.